smartiniOnGitHub/fastify-healthcheck/README.md

 Note that the healthcheck script gets the URL to call from the command-line, but if not specified it will use a default value of [http://localhost:3000/health](http://localhost:3000/health).

+To execute the healthcheck script from another Node.js project/package, you need to run something like:
+`node node_modules/fastify-healthcheck/src/healthcheck http://localhost:8000/health`,
+with the webapp exposed to the port `8000` in this case.

 ## License